pip-services/pip-services-data-node/README.md

 ## Acknowledgements

-The .NET version of Pip.Services is created and maintained by:
+The Node.js version of Pip.Services is created and maintained by:
 - **Volodymyr Tkachenko**
 - **Sergey Seroukhov**
-- **Mark Zontak**